Preventing Children's Injuries From Sports and Other Activities

-The American Academy of Pediatrics (AAP) recommends limiting one sport to no more than 5 days a week, with at least 1 day off each week from any organized physical activity.
-Also, the AAP suggests that athletes have at least 2 to 3 months off each year from their particular sport.footnote 1 And if your child tries different sports, he or she will learn lifelong fitness skills and have fun trying new activities.
+The American Academy of Pediatrics (AAP) recommends limiting one sport to no more than 5 days a week with 1 to 2 days off each week from any organized physical activity.
+Also, the AAP suggests that athletes take off 3 months each year, at least 1 month at a time, from their sport.footnote 1

 - Do activities during the coolest parts of the day.

 - Drink water throughout the day, every day.